justgage/reason-todo-dojo/README.md

 There is also a `{j|baseClass--$modifier|j}` syntax that provides [a limited form of interpolation](https://reasonml.github.io/docs/en/string-and-char#quoted-string) but isn't quite advanced as JS.
 I would use syntax like above for the the most part.

+### Much more...

+There's much more than I can cover here.
+Please see the learning resources above.

 ## Other stuff: